rogerjdeangelis/CostReports/README.md

       cst_025snfrug.xlsx

-      Is located at           ./cst/xls/cst_025snfrug.xlsx
+      Is located at           ./cst/xls/cst_025snfrug.xlsx  * combine cst with xls to get location ./cst/xls
       Was created by program  ./cst_025snfrug.sas

+      Note - when database is frozen I rename the stem drom ./cst to ./cst_costReportPriject
     This repo is under deveopment.
 None of the code has been run (in its present form)

     *          _                        _    _                   _